 Using quotations

-Using paraphrase in your writing
+Using paraphrase in writing

-Revising your written work
+Introduction to revising your written work

 Understanding conclusions